ernestrc/sonicd/README.md

 ```

 # Install CLI
-If you have the rust toolchain installed already, then simply `cargo install sonicd`, otherwise install rustup with `curl https://sh.rustup.rs -sSf | sh` or check [https://www.rustup.rs/](https://www.rustup.rs/) - the CLI uses several compiler plugins that are only enabled in the nightly version of rust, so we'll need a specific nightly version.
-Execute `cd cli && rustup override set nightly-2016-06-23 && cargo build --release`.
-You will find the binary inside `cli/target/release`.
+If you have the rust toolchain installed already, then simply `cargo install sonicd`, otherwise install rustup first with `curl https://sh.rustup.rs -sSf | sh` or check [https://www.rustup.rs/](https://www.rustup.rs/).

 # Examples
 Check [examples](examples) folder.
 For an example in Rust check the [cli](cli).